genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Flask webserver (which is used in standalone mode) is not recommended in production servers.
 So, we recommend using the WSGY module of Apache (or µWSGI + nginx, not documented here).

-Once dgenies is installed, you just need to use the `/var/www/dgenies/dgenies.wsgi` file into your apache virtualhost file.
+Once D-Genies is installed, you just need to use the `/var/www/dgenies/dgenies.wsgi` file into your apache virtualhost file.

 Here is an example of configuration file for apache: